VisualComputingInstitute/3d-semantic-segmentation/README.md

 #### Producing numpy files from the original dataset
 Our pipeline cannot handle the original file type of s3dis.
 So, we need to convert it to npy files.
 Note that Area_5/hallway_6 has to be fixed manually due to format inconsistencies.
+The following script has to be run from the `tools` directory:

     python prepare_s3dis.py --input_dir path/to/dataset --output_dir path/to/output